wordtoword/glowing-umbrella/en/stripe.md

 [![Image from Gyazo](https://t.gyazo.com/teams/diverta/78f1935551a531aca28173a429c81e57.png)](https://diverta.gyazo.com/78f1935551a531aca28173a429c81e57)

-[[info]] Note: When a member successfully completes checkout from the payment page, they will be automatically added to this product group.
+When a member successfully completes checkout from the payment page, they will be automatically added to this product group.

 ## API setup